Can You Install Engineered Hardwood Over Underfloor Heating?

 According to a study conducted by Forest & Wood Products Australia, combining hardwood and radiant heating systems is safe in almost every situation.
 The study authors recommend combining hardwood and radiant heat in low moisture content environments and describe which types and cuts of wood work best to avoid the wood cupping.

-The researchers conclude: “Wooden floors over UFH [underfloor heating] can perform well, and it could even be argued that a wooden floor installed and operated correctly will outperform those with conventional heating systems that cause hotspots in the floor with extreme localized dimensional change.”
+The researchers concluded: “Wooden floors over UFH [underfloor heating] can perform well, and it could even be argued that a wooden floor installed and operated correctly will outperform those with conventional heating systems that cause hotspots in the floor with extreme localized dimensional change.”

 Correctly installing an efficient radiant heating system in your home can ultimately save you energy and money on electricity.
 It is an eco-friendly alternative to a traditional central heating system.
 Now that you know how to put it to work under your hardwood floors, you have no excuses.
 Go green, and install an underfloor heating system during your next renovation.